RosettaCommons/documentation/scripting_documentation/ClientMovers.md

 The "fragments" and "selector" options are required.
 The "frag_type" tag defaults to classic.

+**Warning:** When assigning fragments to a selection, the first residue of the selection is taken as the position onto which to insert the first fragment in the fragment set.
+No further logic is used, meaning that if your fragment set is longer than your chain, it will try to insert fragments onto the following chain.
+Furthermore, there is **no check** to determine that the residue of the fragment matches the residue in the pose, so you want to be *very sure* that you're assigning the fragments to the correct region, or your data will be silently garbage.

 # FragmentJumpCM

 The FragmentJumpCM inserts beta-strand/beta-strand rigid-body translations into jumps between (predicted) adjacent beta-strands.
 An instantiation of this ClientMover looks like: